 - Support ELLs’ participation in mathematical discussion as they learn English.

-The course is taught 100% online through Canvas.net.
+EDUC 593G has been redesigned as a 100% self paced online through Canvas Free-for-Teacher.
 Students will read text related to the content, watch case study videos, interact with other students via discussion forums and submit investigations (assignments).
-There are strongly suggested deadlines for each course activity, but students are free to work at their own pace within those dates.
+Students can register at any time and are free to work at their own pace within one year from their registration.

-Option 2 (EDUC 593G): K-12 teachers and other educators interested in getting licensure renewal (LR) credits as they learn to become better math teachers for ELL students (1, 2, or 3 credit hours, $85/credit).
-Space for LR course credit is limited to 15 students and registration is open.
-Registration can be found online.
-If you have questions or need more information, fill out the request information form.
+K-12 teachers and other educators licensure renewal (LR) graduate-level credits as they learn to become better math teachers for ELL students (1, 2, or 3 credit hours, $85/credit).

 - ZDM – The International Journal on Mathematics Education on Language and Communication